Cosmic-Chatter/Exhibitera/exhibitera/hub/README.md

 ### Configuration
 Core settings, such as the IP address and port, can be configured from the _Settings_ tab.
 These settings may require Hub to be restarted before they take effect.

+#### Groups
+`Groups` help you organize your components.
+By putting components in groups, you can restrict who can access them using the _Users_ tab.
+You can also send commands to multiple components in the same group at the same (approximate) time.
+A `component` can be an as many groups as you want.
+Groups are created in teh _Settings_ tab.

 Hub enables you to manage and track several types of devices beyond the apps provided by Exhibitera Apps.
 These include projectors, PCs configured to respond to Wake on LAN requests, as well as a category for generic items.
 To add one of these items, click the _Add_ button on the _Components_ tab.

 #### Controlling projectors